MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-tests-power-state-hid.md

 Navigate to the folder where the BTP package was extracted.
 It will typically be under `C:\BTP`.
 In a folder named after the version of the package, you will find the scripts referenced below.
 Then run either:

-- `RunAudioHidScenarioTests.bat <device name>` from an elevated command prompt or
+- `RunPowerStateTests.bat <device name>` from an elevated command prompt or
-- `RunAudioHidScenarioTests.ps1 <device name>` from an elevated PowerShell console
+- `RunPowerStateTests.ps1 <device name>` from an elevated PowerShell console

 Information on available device name parameters can be found in [Bluetooth Test Platform supported hardware](testing-BTP-hw.md#supported-devices).